 In assessing the risks of material misstatement in accounting estimates, entities should identify factors that may affect their reliability and assess whether the level of estimation variance lies within an acceptable tolerance level.

 For example, a change in assumption could materially affect the estimate recognised in the financial statements.
 The existence of recognised measurement techniques should assist in mitigating the degree of uncertainty associated with an estimate.

 A change in circumstances such as new legislation may require the entity to revise or develop new accounting estimates.
 Entities should incorporate mechanisms in their risk management process to identify the need for revised or new accounting estimates.

 Sensitivity analysis can be used to analyse the effect of uncertainty.
 Varying the level of inputs or assumptions may help to determine the degree of variation in the monetary amount of an accounting estimate.
 It also helps to identify the assumptions that are likely to create the most significant variation or degree of unreliability.

 An assessment of the degree or range of variation provides a basis for assessing the potential risk of error in the financial statements.
-Disclosure of estimation uncertainty may assist entities to meet the applicable financial reporting requirements (e.g. AASB 13 Fair Value Measurement and AASB 119 Employee Benefits).
+Disclosure of estimation uncertainty may assist entities to meet the applicable financial reporting requirements (such as AASB 13 Fair Value Measurement and AASB 119 Employee Benefits).

-Documentation to support accounting estimates is particularly important.
-Good documentation:
+Documentation to support accounting estimates is particularly important, as it:

 - helps to maintain consistency between years

-- provides a trail on how decisions were made, assumptions employed, sources of data, and the management of risk arising from significant variations, and
+- provides supporting evidence on how decisions were made, assumptions employed, sources of data, and the management of risk arising from significant variations

 - assists management to provide explanations of variances and to improve its estimation techniques.